-While it’s possible to spend $200 or less on a scooter, many riders will find that these budget options don’t offer either the speed or distance necessarily to meet their needs.
+While it’s possible to spend $200 or less on a scooter, many riders will find that these budget options don’t offer either the speed or distance necessary to meet their needs.
 Spending a bit more to purchase a mid-range scooter, like the Kugoo M2 Pro Folding Scooter, can go a long way towards ensuring a good ride.

 Who should buy the Kugoo M2 Pro Folding Scooter?

 The Kugoo M2 is an excellent all-rounder scooter that performs well in a variety of situations and will work for many different applications.
-We’re going to highlight the specifics below, but if you’re looking to spend $500 or less, the M2 should make your short list and would be a great choice.
+We’re going to highlight the specifics below, but if you’re looking to spend $500 or less, the M2 should make your shortlist and would be a great choice.

 The M2 will perform well in town, on a college campus, or while racing along paved paths at your local park.
 This scooter wasn’t designed for off-road use.
-However, given the excellent suspension system in combination with 8.5 inch tires, splash resistance, and excellent braking capabilities, a bit of light off road use here and there shouldn’t be a problem.
+However, given the excellent suspension system in combination with 8.5-inch tires, splash resistance, and excellent braking capabilities, a bit of light off-road use here and there shouldn’t be a problem.

 You can find faster scooters that offer a longer range than the Kugoo M2.
 You can also find cheaper scooters, but you’ll have to make a lot of sacrifices.
 The M2 Pro hits a sweet spot combining great features and a good ride for a reasonable price.

 Ultimately, the M2 is great for young adults, college students, and adults looking for a versatile scooter that costs less than $500.
-Whether you want to get to class, make short deliveries, or enjoy a casual cruise, the M2 pro will likely meet your needs.
+Whether you want to get to class, make short deliveries, or enjoy a casual cruise, the M2 Pro will likely meet your needs.

 Still not sure if the Kugoo M2 Pro electric scooter is right for you?
 Let’s jump into this scooter’s specific features so you can learn more.